Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 Strawberry is the perfect weekend getaway any time of year.
 Keep reading to discover the best places to eat, stay, and play in and around Strawberry, Arizona!

-A First Time Guide to Visiting Strawberry, Arizona
+A Complete Guide to Visiting Strawberry, Arizona

 Table of Contents

-- The best things to do in Strawberry, Arizona
+- The Best Things to Do in Strawberry, Arizona

 - Visit the Farmers Market

-- Hike a portion of the Arizona Trail
+- Hike a Portion of the Arizona Trail

 - Take a Scenic Drive to Potato Lake

-- Visit a lavender farm
+- Visit a Lavender Farm

-- Go paddle boarding at Blue Ridge Reservoir
+- Go Paddleboarding at Blue Ridge Reservoir

-- See the oldest standing schoolhouse in Arizona
+- See the Oldest Standing Schoolhouse in Arizona

-- Go antique shopping
+- Go Antique Shopping

-- Hike along the Horton Creek Trail
+- Hike the Horton Creek Trail

-- See the largest natural travertine bridge in the world
+- See the Largest Natural Travertine Bridge in the World

 - Hike to Water Wheel Falls